Esri/gis-tools-for-hadoop/README.md

 ## Requirements

-Requirements will differ depending on the needs of each tool or template.
+Requirements will differ depending on the needs of each tool.
 At a minimum, you will need:

 * Access to an [Apache Hadoop](http://hadoop.apache.org) cluster
 * [ArcGIS for Desktop](http://www.esri.com/software/arcgis/arcgis-for-desktop) or